For Old Time's Sake Part 1 Of 3

 My heart pounding in fear, looking after the large Bug, I swallowed hard, shivering in place.
-I then noticed from out of the corner of my eye, a piece of paper that was drifting to the ground.
-I had meant to bend over to see it better, but my quivering legs caused me to drop to the ground on my knees, my body seemingly made of Jell-O. Picking up the note in my trembling hands, I silently read the words: You'll know when to run. –June.
+I then noticed from out the corner of my eye, a piece of paper that was drifting to the floor.
+I had meant to bend over to see it better, but my quivering legs caused me to drop to my knees, my body seemingly made of Jell-Oy.
+Picking up the note in my trembling hands, I silently read the words: You’ll know when to run. –June.

 I turned around sharply in fright and hid my hands behind my back.
 “Mom!”
 I exclaimed, squinting in the light.

 She squinted at me in her blue jeans and white T-shirt, her bare feet on the carpeted floor in my room.
 “What’s wrong?” she snapped.
 “Why were you screaming?”